Polyak's Heavy Ball Method Achieves Accelerated Local Rate of Convergence under Polyak-Lojasiewicz Inequality: The Geometry of the PL-Inequality

 \section{The Geometry of the PL-Inequality}

 Understanding the geometry of the loss landscape for an optimization task is an important part of mathematical programming.
-The performance of optimization algorithms highly depend on the geometric assumptions satisfied by the objective function $f$.
-Classical results on first order methods often assume $f$ to be $\mu$-strongly convex for a $\mu >0$, which means that
+The performance of optimization algorithms highly depends on the geometric assumptions satisfied by the objective function $f$.
+Classical results on first-order methods often assume $f$ to be $\mu$-strongly convex for a $\mu >0$, which means that

 In many applications, this assumption turns out to be too restrictive.
 For example, strong convexity implies that the global minimum is unique.